Add a work assembly

 Classifying work assemblies, such as by cost code, can be helpful when managing a large number of records.
 For smaller sets, a simple text search is often the quickest way to filter the list.

-• To add classifications in this step, do the following for each code:
+• To add classifications, do the following:

-2. Select the magnifying glass icon ().
+2. Select the magnifying glass icon () next to the classification type to view the available codes.

-5. Select Finish.
+2. Select Finish.